 One of the most popular things about the Mansion is the stained glass windows tied to European aesthetics.
 The windows are still in perfect condition, each different from the others.
 The stained glass windows are mesmerizing.
 The colors shine differently in each room and create natural hues of pastel light.
 I also love that each piece of glass is one color rather than a collage of pieces.
 It’s tremendously unique.

 Look closely at the stained glass.
 See how each piece of glass is a different color and notice how the light reflects through them.
 I’ve never seen anything like this in a tropical climate, and I like it.
 When you look through the stained glass, the trees take on a new appearance with the color of the glass.
 I am fascinated with this choice of glass.
 Without seeing it, you might assume it’s tacky, but it’s exquisite and deliberate.

 The Main Hall

 It will come as no surprise to you that I loved the main hall!
-Hello, pink and hello white chandelier!
-And, the black and white tiled floor is right up my alley.
+Hello, pink, and hello, a white chandelier!
+And the black and white tiled floor is right up my alley.
 Ironically, there are tons of pieces here that we see in modern homes.
 I will also add that it’s not overdone.
-Notice that there are not 500 plus pictures hanging on every inch of the wall!
+Notice that there are not 500-plus pictures hanging on every inch of the wall!

 During the tour, you’ll see all the other rooms downstairs that are as impressive, but I will let you see these for yourself when you visit.
 I found all of the rooms tasteful.
 Nothing remotely as bizarre as some of the places I’ve visited in Europe.
 Mable Ringling had a timeless taste.